 An a holistic herbalist, I'm naturally passionate about integrative health care practices through the seasons.
 As we begin to shift from summer to fall, I wanted to share some of my favorite daily practices + rituals with you to stay healthy this season and beyond.

-If you seem to get sick every fall, have kids going back to school, will be traveling more soon, or have a stressful period coming into your life, now's a great time to incorporate some of all of the suggestions below!
+If you seem to get sick every fall or are concerned about the circulating viruses, colds, and flus or have kids going back to school, will be traveling more soon, or have a stressful period coming into your life, now's a great time to incorporate some of all of the suggestions below.

 Elder berry is a fall go-to in my house.
-I take it as a tincture or honey and I give it to everyone else in the house, too.
+I take it as a tincture or honey every morning starting in late summer through winter and I give it to everyone else in the house, too.
 It keeps your immune system firing on all cylinders.
-Elder berry has been used for lifetimes as a cold and flu treatment and has helped protect me from the flu for many seasons with regular use.
+Elder berry has been used for lifetimes as a folk cold and flu treatment and has helped protect me from the flu for many seasons with regular use.
 This is something to start incorporating in your daily ritual now.
 Don't wait for when you feel the sniffles.
 Be proactive!
 Herbal medicine is meant to be incorporated into your life over the long term and not as a quick fix.

 I recommend the following:

 My favorite recipe is a daily tonic with the daily serving size of elder berry, depending on the product, with soda water.

 Lean on echinacea once you get sick

 If you feel the sniffles or a tingle in the back of your throat, it's time for echinacea.
 Load up on the tea and drink it consistently throughout the day.
 A tincture is even better to support your immune system immediately with potent herbal medicine.
 Tinctures are nice because you can keep them in your bag.
 I like to carry around all my tinctures in a small travel pouch.